 Benefits Provided - CalPERS provides service retirement and disability benefits, annual cost of living adjustments and death benefits to plan members, who must be public employees and beneficiaries.
 Benefits are based on years of credited service, equal to one year of full-time employment.
 Miscellaneous plan members with 5 years of service are eligible to retire at age 50 with statutorily reduced benefits.
 PEPRA Miscellaneous members with 5 years of service are eligible to retire at age 52 with statutorily reduced benefits.
 All members are eligible for non-duty disability benefits after 5 years of service.
 The death benefit is the Basic Death Benefit.
 The cost of living adjustments for each plan are applied as specified by the Public Employees Retirement law per contract.
-The Plan's provisions and benefits in effect at June 30, 2023 are summarized as follows:
+The Plan's provisions and benefits in effect at June 30, 2024 are summarized as follows:

+Miscellaneous PEPRA

+Prior to On or After

+January 1, 2013 January 1, 2013

+Design Charles 2.00/ @.(0) 150 @ 65

-Miscellaneous Prior to January 1, 2013 PEPRA On or After January 1, 2013 Benefit formula 3.0% @ 60 1.5% @ 65 Benefit vesting schedule 5 years service 5 years service Benefit payments Monthly for life Monthly for life Retirement age 50 52 - 67 Monthly benefits, as a % of eligible compensation 2.0% - 3.0% % 0.63% to 2.5% Required employee contribution rates 8.0% 4.5% Required employer contribution rates 14.53% 4.56%
+Benefit formula 3.0% @ 60 1.5% @ 65

+Benefit vesting schedule 5 years service 5 years service

+Benefit payments Monthly for life Monthly for life

+Retirement age 50 52 - 67

+Monthly benefits, as a % of eligible compensation 2.0% - 3.0% % 0.63% to 2.5%

+Required employee contribution rates 8.0% 4.5%

+Required employer contribution rates 16.44% 5.47%